Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 [KEEP-367](./context-parameters.md) introduces a context parameters feature to Kotlin.

-There are multiple ways on how you can look at context parameters.
+There are multiple ways on how you can think of context parameters.
 One of them is that context parameters are a _better way_ to declare global variables.
 It's common knowledge that we should prefer function parameters over global variables – it makes our programs easier to test and parallelize.